Cooked: A Natural History of Transformation

 - May 20, 2013

-The elements of fire, water, air and earth guide the author’s latest exploration of our association with food and how it sustains us.
+The elements of fire, water, air and earth guide the author’s latest exploration of our association with food.

 In his latest work, Cooked, Michael Pollan sets out to explore home cooking by examining both the foods we eat and our efforts to prepare them.
 “Cooking … is one of the most interesting and worthwhile things we humans do,” writes Pollan, who chronicles his own education in mastering cooking basics.
 In Cooked, he focuses on the four classical cooking elements — fire, water, air and earth — which comprise the book’s four main sections.